 - We expect our employees to aspire to high levels of conduct in relation to alcohol consumption

-Working with 11 universities in Zimbabwe under the BOOST Fellowship, Enactus under which tertiary students undertake projects that communicate and advance behaviour change around alcohol in their communities and at their campuses.
+We continue to work with 11 Zimbabwean universities under the BOOST Fellowship, Enactus, a program under which tertiary students undertake projects that communicate and advance behaviour change around alcohol in their communities and at their campuses.

 Underage Drinking (PLEDGE<18)

-The Pledge <18 programme which we launched in 2015, advocates against underage drinking while driving the commitment of young people to this cause through signing their pledges.
-This also partners ZIMPACT, BOOST, and National Blood Services.
+We refreshed the Pledge <18, programme in 2018.
+This programme advocates against underage drinking while driving the commitment of young people to this cause through signing their pledges.
+The programme partners ZIMPACT, BOOST and National Blood Services.

 Tackling road safety together

 We invest in innovative programs to improve road safety and reduce injuries and fatalities from traffic accidents.
 This work is aligned with UN Sustainable Development Goals 3 (Good Health and Well-Being), 11(Sustainable Cities and Communities), and 17 (Partnerships for the Goals).
 In 2017, we expanded our Road Safety program “Taming the Traffic Jungle” in partnership with Traffic Safety Council, distributing more than 500,000 fliers across the country especially during holiday periods.
 We continue to work with the industry association, ZABMA, government and local partners to implement road safety intervention programs.